8 Tips For Bringing Houseplants Indoors For The Winter

 Woman gardener pruning dry withered caladium houseplant, take routine care, using scissors

-Remove all old, dropped, leaf debris and prune off any damaged or diseased stems or leaves.
+Remove all old, dropped leaf debris and prune off any damaged or diseased stems or leaves.

 Watering